lifeng9472/STRCF/README.md

 ## Acknowledgements

-We thanks for Dr. `Martin Danelljan` and  `Hamed Kiani` for their valuable help on our work.
+We thank for Dr. `Martin Danelljan` and  `Hamed Kiani` for their valuable help on our work.
 In this work, we have borrowed the feature extraction modules from the ECO tracker (https://github.com/martin-danelljan/ECO) and the parameter settings from BACF (www.hamedkiani.com/bacf.html).

 ## References